 You will also need to work hard to nurture professional relationships as a business owner and not an employee.
 You no longer work ‘for’ anyone else, you provide services ‘to’ a client

-Finally, think about all the roles you will need to play – Sales, Marketing, Business Development, Finance … there is a lot more to running your own business than you might first think!
+Finally, think about all the roles you will need to play – Sales, Marketing, Business Development, Finance … there is a lot more to running your own business than you may first consider!

 Network, network, network…

 You need to have an ‘always on’ approach to networking – think of it as your business development activity.